OMG I CAN’T THINK OF WHAT TO WRITE!!!!!!

 - Connect two dissimilar things.
-Sometimes, a great way to teach is to link two unrelated lessons: Links are like votes; marketing is like World of Warcraft; a comet is like a hot fudge sundae (read Lucifer’s Hammer to learn that reference – it’s dang clever).
+Sometimes, a great way to teach is to link two unrelated lessons: Learn more from my blog on how marketing is like Dungeons and Dragons.

 - Use reverse psychology.
 If you teach fitness, give folks 10 reasons they should give up exercise.
-If you’re a cyclist, give 10 reasons not to wear a helmet (Best reason – you can save money on books).
+If you’re a cyclist, give 10 reasons not to wear a helmet (The best reason – you can save money on books).